filipsjolanderr/snapchat-memories-backuper/README.md

 8. **Applies** metadata (date/location) from HTML to final outputs
 9. **Cleans up** ZIP files and temp folders automatically

-> **Note**: Downloaded files are already individual memories, so no combining is needed for them.

 ### 📁 Folder Processing Mode (when input is a folder)

 When you provide a folder, the script: